Kyanji/VINCENT/README.md

 ## Replicate the experiments
-Modify the following code in the config.ini file to change the beaviour of VINCENT
+Modify the following code in the config.ini file to change the behaviour of VINCENT.

+The models reported in the paper are uploaded in [IMODELS]([https://drive.google.com/file/d/1MBMnjk9ipmvQaRe9IgsPTdRZrrGsqO9k/view?usp=sharing](https://drive.google.com/file/d/1_lD4-SC35hzDPinY_D6DkdOI3k_Z_YTL/view?usp=sharing))

 # Parameters
 ```ini